erinrkahn/final_project/README.md

   - The training and testing input features were then fitted and scaled using StandardScaler().
   - The deep learning neural network's input layer was the same size as the number of different features inputted into the model and it contained three hidden layers with three nodes, five nodes, and five nodes, respectively.
     - The activation function for all three hidden layers was relu, as that activation function performed the best in terms of accuracy.
-    - When more hidden layers were added while creating and testing the model, the accuracy of the model actually decreased, so three hidden layers was the best.
+    - When more hidden layers were added while creating and testing the model, the accuracy of the model actually decreased, so three hidden layers were the best.
   - The output layer contained one unit and its activation function was sigmoid because y was a binary output: either the fire was a major incident, "True", or was not, "False".
   - The model was trained on 20 epochs as to 1) not be overfitted and 2) when trained on more epochs like 100 epochs, the model's accuracy did not increase.

 - **Current Accuracy Score**
-  - The model's current accuracy score is **79.19%** and its loss is **0.4720** (when the model was re-ran, loss was about 0.45).
+  - The model's current accuracy score is **79.19%** and its loss is **0.4720** (when the model was re-run, the loss was about 0.45).
   - This accuracy score was the highest accuracy score that we could achieve from the model without overfitting the model.
   - Since the accuracy score is relatively high, it can be concluded that this model is pretty good at determining whether a wildfire in California is a major incident or not, and thus can help in determining which counties, and more specifically, which areas within counties will need more resources to fight wildfires in preparation for wildfire season.
-    - However, since the loss is not great, the parameters inputted into this model should be adjusted (e.g. taking away certain parameters that don't have a strong relationship to major wildfire incidents, adding additional parameters that do, or both) before implementing this model in a real world setting as well as increasing the accuracy to be 90%+ since we want resource allocation to be the most effective since resources to prevent wildfires are expensive.
+    - However, since the loss is not great, the parameters inputted into this model should be adjusted (e.g. taking away certain parameters that don't have a strong relationship to major wildfire incidents, adding additional parameters that do, or both) before implementing this model in a real-world setting as well as increasing the accuracy to be 90%+ since we want resource allocation to be the most effective since resources to prevent wildfires are expensive.

 - **Future Statistical Analysis**
-  - To further investigate how well our model performs, the **sensitivity**, true positive rate, and the **specificity**, true negative rate, can be calculated from the model's results.
+  - To further investigate how well our model performs, the **sensitivity**, true positive rate, and the **specificity**, true negative rate can be calculated from the model's results.
     - Sensitivity would show the percentage of results that were predicted positive that were actually positive.
     - Specificity would show the proportion of negative results of all the negative results that were correctly identified.
   - Both measures are ultimately important to know in order to ensure that resources to prevent wildfires are sent to the proper, vulnerable locations based on the model's predictions.